valmadera/SQL_project_data_job_analysis/README.md

 Here is the breakdown of the top 5 in-demand skills for Data Analysts in 2023:

-- **Keep learning** Mastering SQL, Python, Excel, Tableau, and Power BI will allow you to attain more chances of getting a job.
+- **Keep learning:** Mastering SQL, Python, Excel, Tableau, and Power BI will allow you to attain more chances of getting a job.
 - **Variety of Tools:** The foundations are covered, a language to learn Python, a cleaning tool for big data use SQL, a visualization tool Tableau or Power BI, and if you want both for small data sets, Excel is your best bet.

 ![Most In-Demand Skills For Data Analyst](graphs/query_4.jpg) *Graph built on Excel by Valeria Madera*

 ### 5. What are the top skills based on salary for a remote Data Analyst?
+To identify the top-paying skills for remote jobs as a Data Analyst I filtered by Data Analyst roles, focusing on remote jobs, and ordered them from highest to lowest according to their average salary.
+This query highlights the top 5 best-paid skills and their associated salary.

 ```sql
 SELECT